facebook/docusaurus/website/docs/api/plugins/plugin-pwa.md

 :::note

-App installation requires the https protocol and a valid manifest.
+App installation requires the HTTPS protocol and a valid manifest.

 :::